felixcanditt/kultur-notiert/README.md

 After cloning this repository, simply run `npm install` in the main directory – this will also install all dependencies of `client` and the Express `server`.

-Then start the app by entering `npm run dev`.
+Then start the app by entering `npm run dev` and open http://localhost:3000/ to view it in the browser.

 Make sure your MongoDB is up and running.